3-chess.com logo

 Straight Movement

-• Vertical Moves - Follows straight, vertical lines.
-When going through the center, this will change the angle to follow the file.
+• Vertical - Follows straight vertical lines.
+When passing through the center, the angle shifts to follow the file.

-• Horizontal Moves - Follows straight, horizontal lines.
-Rotate about the center on the same row.
+• Horizontal - Follows straight horizontal lines, rotating about the center on the same row.

 Diagonal Movement

-When moving through the center, the player can choose which path to follow along the same tile color.
+When moving through the center, the player can choose which path to follow along the same tile colour.

 Diagonal movement